-I encourage each of you—especially those of you who are joining us for The Royal Dance—to honestly evaluate where you are right now.
+I encourage each of you to honestly evaluate where you are right now.
 Are you almost dead or fully alive?

 Coming to terms with your Job season takes effort.
 We can’t just recognize that these seasons exist, put a band-aid on them, say a prayer, and skip down the road.
 We would never put a band-aid on cancer and call it cured.
 It takes strategy.
 Sometimes a very painful, very time-consuming effort.
 But restoration waits on the other side.

 Job seasons feel as if every force of hell is taking its best shot.
 It’s intense and powerful, but I know you are stronger than the struggle.
 You are stronger than your struggle!
 You will rise above your Job season!
 Maybe a little beat up, but you’ll be stronger for the wear.
 I leave you with this quote from Banning Liebscher of Jesus Culture:

 The Enemy is trying to get you off assignment.
 He wants to distract you with something that God is not emphasizing in your life so that you will miss what God wants to teach you in that moment.
 Make no mistake: God is trying to grow you exactly where you are.

 I declare that your Job season will turn around when you Find God exactly where you are!